Dashboard is usually the one page that the users see first thing in the web application.

 A well-designed Dashboard can really add a lot of value to the users of your web application.

-It will give them a way to quickly see the important business metrics and take action to improve those metrics.
+It will give them a way to quickly see the important business metrics and take actions to improve those metrics.

-But designing dashboards that are truly useful to the users is more difficult than designing good dashboards.
+But designing dashboards and web applications that are truly useful to the users is more difficult than designing good web applications.

 If you want to learn how to design such web applications that people will find useful and love to use then checkout Step-by-Step Web App Design book.
 It is a step-by-step process that you can use to design any web applications.